sarulse/SampleCode/featurerequestsapp/README.md

 	$ eb init
 * Select the settings for default region, application name, instance-name, python version-2.7, SSH set up optional.
 	** Example: Application name: ‘featurerequestsapp’
 		Instance name: pythonflaskrequestapp.us-east-1.elasticbeanstalk.com
 * Create environment for AWS Elastic beanstalk:
-	** Enter Envirorment name and DNS CNAME prefix
+	* Enter Envirorment name and DNS CNAME prefix
-	** DNS CNAME prefix is your app name For example: http://pythonflaskrequestapp.us-east-1.elasticbeanstalk.com/
+	* DNS CNAME prefix is your app name For example: http://pythonflaskrequestapp.us-east-1.elasticbeanstalk.com/
-	*** Now the app wil be deployed and you will see messages about app version creation.
+	* Now the app wil be deployed and you will see messages about app version creation.
 Once the deployment is successful:
-	(You will see the message: INFO: Successfully launched environment: pythonflaskrequestapp) *
+	(You will see the message: INFO: Successfully launched environment: pythonflaskrequestapp)
 * Check out the app at http://pythonflaskrequestapp.us-east-1.elasticbeanstalk.com/
-* For any file changes, example: config setting updtes for settings.py ** Redeploy the app by
+* For any file changes, example: config setting updates for settings.py ** Redeploy the app by

 	$ eb deploy